szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Custom providers``: A runtime list of model providers compatible with the OpenAI Chat Completions API.
 Each row contains ``Provider name``, ``API base URL``, and ``API key``.
 Entries are stored in ``config.json`` as ``api_custom_providers`` and are registered immediately after Settings are saved.

   Custom providers appear in model provider selectors and in ``Config -> Models -> Import``.
 Normal Chat requests use the native OpenAI SDK against the configured base URL.
-Chat with Files uses LlamaIndex ``OpenAILike``.
+When Chat is routed through RAG, PyGPT uses LlamaIndex ``OpenAILike``.
 The model importer reads the OpenAI-compatible ``/models`` endpoint.

 Updates
 ~~~~~~~